 I am having the best holiday of my life.
-Yesterday we arrived in Iceland and toured around Reykjanes and what a great start of the holiday.
+Yesterday we arrived in Iceland and toured around the Reykjanes peninsula and what a great start of the holiday.
 If you have not read part 1 yet… click here.

 Day 2 of 14: from Grindavik to Borgarnes